-The purpose of the School uniform is to foster a sense of unity among the students, to provide a consistently attractive and neat appearance for all students, and to avoid peer pressure in matters of dress.
-Parents and students are responsible for reading the uniform information and familiarize themselves with the policies.
+The purpose of the school uniform is to foster a sense of unity among the students, to provide a consistently attractive and neat appearance for all students, and to avoid peer pressure in matters of dress.
+Parents and students are responsible for reading the uniform information and familiarizing themselves with the policies.
 Violation notices will be given to students who are not in compliance with the uniform guidelines.
-Phone calls home will be made to inform parents of non-compliance.
 A student may have to wait in the office until the proper uniform is brought to school.

-General (for all students): The Oaks is a workplace for students as well as for teachers.
+The Oaks is a workplace for students as well as for teachers.
 Students should dress in a way to demonstrate their respect for the school.
 They must be in The Oaks approved school uniforms.
 Therefore, students shall: